reslaid/xini/README.md

     const IniChar* filename = IniT("main.ini");

     if (!(ini >> filename)) {
-        // Perhaps the file is open by another process or does not exist std::cout << "Error opening file" << std::endl;
+	std::cout << "Error opening file" << std::endl;
 	return -1;
     }